robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 D.  Click **I Agree with Terms of Service**.

 E.  Because you have just created an Infineon user you will first need to create a new CIRRENT™ account.
-Enter the account name in the prompt and click **Create**:
+Enter an account name in the prompt and click **Create**:

 	.. image:: ../img/qsgc/image2.png